 When not executing people, including his loyal chancellor Sir Thomas Moore, Henry did find some time for productive pursuits.
 He developed the professional navy, founded the Royal Docklands at Woolwich, established the Palace of Whitehall and a residence at St. James’ Palace.
 He didn’t actually build Hampton Court (that was done by Lord Chancellor Cardinal Wolsey) but he liked it so much he seized it in 1528.
 What a friend eh?

-Since Henry VIII’s days the palace has seen much history including his own daughter, Elizabeth I, imprisoned in a tower by her jealous and fearful older sister Mary I, then Shakespeare gave his first performance in 1604 to James I, and Oliver Cromwell all forgot about his puritanical principles to live the life of luxury within its walls.
+Since Henry VIII’s days the palace has seen much history including his own daughter, Elizabeth I, imprisoned in a tower by her jealous and fearful older sister Mary I. Then Shakespeare gave his first performance in 1604 to James I, and Oliver Cromwell forgot all about his puritanical principles to live the life of luxury within Hampton Court’s walls.

 - The Great Hall with its beautiful stained glass, hammer-beam ceiling, and tapestries.